soumya-jyoti1512/multi-agent-uncertainty-vslam/README.md

 - Inconsistent global reference frames
 - Poor coordination during collaborative navigation

-This project addresses those limitations by building a **collaborative multi-agent visual SLAM system** in which **three TurtleBot4 robots** jointly construct and maintain a **single globally consistent map** in real time.
+This project addresses those limitations by building a collaborative multi-agent visual SLAM system in which three TurtleBot4 robots jointly construct and maintain a single globally consistent map in real time.

-Each robot runs **ORB-SLAM3** locally as the visual front-end, extracting ORB features from RGB-D camera streams and generating keyframes.
-These keyframes are transmitted through a **ROS2 + DDS** communication layer to a centralized **COVINS-G** back-end, which performs:
+Each robot runs ORB-SLAM3 locally as the visual front-end, extracting ORB features from RGB-D camera streams and generating keyframes.
+These keyframes are transmitted through a ROS2 + DDS communication layer to a centralized COVINS-G back-end, which performs:

 - Global pose graph optimization
 - Cross-agent loop closure detection
 - Drift correction
 - Shared map fusion

 A major limitation of conventional SLAM-driven navigation is that planners assume localization is perfect.
-This project explicitly addresses that by integrating **SCOPE**, which propagates covariance estimates from the SLAM back-end and produces uncertainty-aware localization confidence scores.
+This project explicitly addresses that by integrating SCOPE, which propagates covariance estimates from the SLAM back-end and produces uncertainty-aware localization confidence scores.

 The resulting system enables: